lkzeric/Embedded_System/Introduction/Architecture.md

     - Arramge RAM for Normal FW
     - Encypted and decrypted IP
     - Copy data (it's faster than CPU's memcpy())
-    - Table management (record where user data stored in Nand Flash)
+    - Table management (record where user data stored in NAND Flash)
     - Build the PCIe Link with Host
     - Mailbox to connect Normal FW and other HW IP